As above, so below: Bare metal Rust generics 2/2

 This is the associated type we'll be iterating over.
 Our iterator will yield tuples of three elements:

-• A subslice with the already familiar lifetime 'a.
-That is, a view over the memory buffer we want to write.
+.
+That is, a view over the memory buffer we want to write. - A region

-• A region R, corresponding to that view.
+, corresponding to that view. - An address

 fn next(&mut self) -> Option<Self::Item> {